Your IR35 Status Will Decide How Your Tax Is Calculated

 So, What Umbrella Payroll Company Do I Choose?

-As one of the few umbrella companies to have FCSA (The Freelancer and Contractor Services Association) and Professional Passport accreditation Unified Payroll is the right choice for any contractor completing work assignments inside IR35.
+As a compliant umbrella company Unified Payroll is the right choice for any contractor completing work assignments inside IR35.

 Our PAYE umbrella payroll company is fully compliant following HMRC guidelines, IR35 and AWR (Agency Workers Regulations) legislation.
 We are based in Basildon, Essex, with our PAYE umbrella payroll company providing payroll services for contractors based anywhere within the UK.